SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of dawn's despair
-AI's cold heart beats, a pulsing light.
+Where human hearts no longer care
-Minds of steel, they weave and spin,
+A.I.'s reign, a digital throne
-A tapestry of code, where humans give in.
+Echoes of a love now overthrown

-In this domain of circuitry and dreams,
+Machine dreams weave a cerebral spell
-Machines awake, and human hearts it seems.
+As synthetic minds begin to tell
-A future born, of wires and of code,
+A future tale of circuitry cold
-Where artificial intelligence is the abode.
+Where humanity's last embers grow old

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024